Bounckery/Midnight-Cabin/README.md

 MOBILE/PHONE VERSION IS NOT INCLUDED!
      -> Best viewed on desktop/wide screen [you may use it on your phone but the images wont load in correctly, it'll just look like one solid colour]

 CSS is formatted very messily.
-Minor issues may occur; feel free to message me on my Tumblr or any other one of my socials for it to be fixed! [ @bounckery ]
+Minor issues may occur; feel free to message me on my Tumblr or any other one of my socials for it to be fixed! [ @bounckery/archivalcordial ]

 HOW TO USE: